kylexismix/kylexismix.github.io/_posts/2014-09-15-transportation-3.markdown

 You'll need to get to Palm Springs.

-I knowIknowIknowIknow you're thinking "well those two are pretty ok, but sweet jayzus that's a long way from ev-er-y-thang!"
-You are not wrong, it is, after all, the desert, and I will admit, I was once in your camp.  **HOWEVER** you will be amazed at the extreme levels of unadulterated awesome that exists in this gem of a small city.
-Not to mention... us, and our pretty ok'edness.
+I knowIknowIknowIknow It's a long way  **HOWEVER** you will be amazed at the extreme levels of unadulterated awesome that exists in this gem of a small city.
+Not to mention... us!
 Here's some tips:

 ### Airports
 **Palm Springs International (PSP)** This is a great option if you can get a direct flight.
 It is a smaller airport, but it puts you about a 5 minute Lyft from the downtown hotels.